Combining Constrained and Unconstrained Decoding via Boosting: BoostCD and Its Application to Information Extraction: Evaluation setup

 \xhdr{Knowledge base} We use the subset of Wikidata \cite{10.1145/2187980.2188242}, using entities that are connected to English Wikipedia pages and relations that appear at least once in the REBEL training dataset.
 Our catalogue consists of 2.6M entities and 888 relations.
 For the unique representation of each entity, we use its English Wikipedia title.
 For relations, we use their label in Wikidata.

 \xhdr{Data} For training the base model $M$, we use a subset of 300K samples from the train split of \synthiedata\ used for training SynthIE models (see \Appref{appendix:synthie_data} for details).
+This is a synthetic dataset and we use it because there is no real-text dataset with inputs that are fully expressible under KB constraints (see \Secref{sec:method_data} for a further explanation of this requirement).
 The boosted model $M_b$ was trained on an additional 100K samples from the same dataset.
 We also train a SynthIE model on all 400k samples for a fair comparison.
 100K samples used for training the boosted model have been altered as explained in \Secref{sec:method_data}, and 40\% of the randomly chosen samples have been altered.
 For each altered sample, up to three entities were removed, uniformly.
 The validation and test data were crafted in the same way, each being a subset of the corresponding \synthiedata{} of 10K samples. \synthiedata{} is imperfect as it does not have the same properties as the real-world text, but can demonstrate the abilities of this training technique effectively.

 \xhdr{Baselines} To isolate the effects of this training technique, we compare \model{} with the SynthIE model of the same size, trained on the same 400K samples used in the \model{} pipeline (without alterations).
 We also compare our method with \relik\ cIE model of similar size,\footnote{We use ``relik-ie/relik-cie-large'', see \url{https://huggingface.co/relik-ie/relik-cie-large}} as this is the state-of-the-art model right now.
 We provide results with and without using DPO after initial training.
 For more details about the baselines, see \Appref{appendix:baselines}.